justeat/JustEat.RecruitmentTest/README.md

 ## Coding Test

-JUST EAT has a public API available at [http://api-interview.just-eat.com/](http://api-interview.just-eat.com/) that you can use to get restaurant information, including which restaurants deliver to what areas.
+JUST EAT has a public API available at [http://api-interview.just-eat.com/](http://api-interview.just-eat.com/) that you can use to get restaurant information, including restaurant details and delivery information.

-As an example, [http://api-interview.just-eat.com/retstaurants?q=se19](http://api-interview.just-eat.com/retstaurants?q=se19) returns a list of restaurants that deliver to an outcode, including some basic restaurant information (for outcode = se19).
+As an example, [http://api-interview.just-eat.com/retstaurants?q=se19](http://api-interview.just-eat.com/retstaurants?q=se19) returns a list of restaurants that deliver to SE19, including some basic restaurant information.

-The API requires you specify a set of valid request headers before it'll respond.
+The API requires you specify a set of valid request headers.

     Accept-Tenant: uk
     Accept-Language: en-GB
-    Accept-Charset: utf-8
+    Content-Type: application/json
     Authorization: Basic VGVjaFRlc3RBUEk6dXNlcjI=
     Host: [api-interview.just-eat.com](http://api-interview.just-eat.com/)